Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II

 {\rm (ii)} If $i_1\not=i_2$, then we have $\nabla'_{\widetilde w_1}\widetilde w_2 =(\nabla_{\widetilde w_1}\widetilde w_2)^{i_2}$ for any $w_k\in(E_{i_k})_{x_0}$ ($k=1,2$).

 {\rm (iii)} For any $w_k\in(E_{i_k})_{x_0}$ ($k=1,2,3$), we have }

 {\it Proof.} The relations in (i) and (ii) are trivial.
-By using (ii) of Lemma 5.2 and imitating the proof of Lemma 5.2 in [GH], we can show the relation in (iii). \begin{flushright}q.e.d.\end{flushright}
+From (ii) of Lemma 5.2, the relation in (iii) is shown in the method of the proof of Lemma 5.2 of [GH]. q.e.d.

 Let $i_1\in I$ and $i_2\in I\cup\{0\}$.
 For $w\in T_{x_0}M,\,w_1\in(E_{i_1})_{x_0}$ and $w_2\in(E_{i_2})_{x_0}$, we define $\langle\Gamma_ww_1,w_2\rangle$ by